flowsn4ke/frmx/README.md

 autoCorrectOff
 // A boolean to disable autocapitalize autoCapitalizeOff
+// Pass a custom function to get back the value from the onChange args
+// Useful for instance when interacting with material ui components
+// As they often pass the new value through the second argument
+// Example: <FldX ... getValueFromArgs={args => args[1].value}>...</FldX>
+getValueFromArgs
 // Any other props will be spread on to the underlying field {...rest}
 />